MYSTERY WRITER, EDITOR, BOOK COACH

 Absolutely!
 I totally support indie authors!
 I will help you to write the best possible book and give you professional editorial support.
 That said, I do not work with self-publishing writers at the stage of uploading to Amazon or other platforms, book design, or marketing.
 I may have referrals for you if you are at that stage.

 How do I pay?

 I use an invoicing system that allows you to use a credit or debit card or a bank withdrawal.
-If you are outside of the United States, you may use PayPal.
 I do not accept cash or checks.
 Once we decide to work together, I will email you the payment links along with my Terms of Agreement.

 Unless you are on a payment plan (see below), payment is due prior to starting work.